 The accompanying Federal Appropriated Funds financial statements present the financial position, change in net assets and cash flows related to only the federal appropriations received by the Center and is not intended to present the Center's financial position, statement of activities or cash flows as a whole.

 (b) Net Asset Classification

-Revenues, gains, and losses are classified as changes in unrestricted net assets as federal appropriated funds are available to support the overall mission of the Center.
+Revenues, gains, and losses are classified as changes in net assets without donor restrictions as federal appropriated funds are available to support the overall mission of the Center.